 First of all just what is genealogy?

 Before you begin any activity that is discussed in this post you may first want to ask your kids just what is genealogy?

-The difference between genealogy and family history!
+Difference between genealogy and family history!

 There is a difference of course between them and I will keep it short and simple.
 Genealogy is all about names, details and facts about your ancestors.

-However, most people will refer to genealogy as the collection of all this information about our ancestors that includes the details as well as the stories.
+However, most people will refer to genealogy as the collection of all of this information about our ancestors that includes the details as well as the stories.

 For us it’s great when we discover anything about our family tree but it’s the stories that makes it so much enjoyable for our children.